Research activity in the Epidemiology and Prevention Research Unit

 Medicine for musicians

 In Berlin there are a large number of professional musicians (orchestra musicians and self-employed) as well as musical laymen.
 A large number of studies indicate that up to 80% of musicians suffer from health problems.
 In particular, there are musculoskeletal pain and mental impairment, and there are a variety of specific disorders that are associated with the particular burden of performing music.
-Therefore, the Institute for Social Medicine, Epidemiology and Health Economics with its project area Epidemiology and Prevention is involved in the Berlin Center for Musician Medicine.
+Therefore, the Institute of Social Medicine, Epidemiology and Health Economics with its project area Epidemiology and Prevention is involved in the Berlin Center for Musician Medicine.

 In the field of music medicine, various research projects are being initiated on music medicine and musician health.